-Traveling as a laryngectomee can be challenging.
+Traveling and driving as a laryngectomee can be challenging.
 The

 trip may expose the traveler to unfamiliar places away from their routine and comfortable